-- by ('besloten vennootschap'); and - nv ('naamloze vennootschap').
+- bv ('besloten vennootschap'); and - nv ('naamloze vennootschap').

-Both the by and the nv are entities with legal personality and a capital divided into shares.
+Both the by - which is a private limited liability company - and the nv - which is a public limited liability company - are entities with legal personality and a capital divided into shares.
 They can be used for the same business purposes, to be set out in their articles of association.
 The by is the more flexible of the two and is most frequently used in international business.
-For more information we refer to the box on page 15.
+For more information we refer to the box on page 14.